-We are making the miles count by Running for a Rylan.
-We are running to raise awareness and funds for the Dup15q Alliance and children like Rylan.
-The mission of the Running for Rylan program is to provide financial assistance to families affected by dup15q syndrome for safety equipment that is not covered by insurance.
-Specifically Seizure Monitors, Adaptive Equipment and GPS trackers.
-Running for Rylan provides part or all of the *financial assistance towards the purchase of an item listed below.
+Running for Rylan is working towards a program that would provide financial assistance to families affected by dup15q syndrome for safety equipment that is not covered by insurance.
+Specifically Seizure Monitors and Adaptive Equipment.
+Running for Rylan provides part or all of the *financial assistance towards the purchase of an Item listed below for qualified individuals.

 Seizure Devices and Technology * Up to *$500